utkukaratas/assignment-shadeform/README.md

   [+] For example, a customer should not be able to leave the name field empty [+] Additionally, instances that are not currently available should not be selectable [+] A user should be able to view all active instances and its metadata.
-[ ] A user should be able to delete any specific instance [ ] The UI should support more than 50 instances so pagination is needed [+] Only the specified requirements are needed.
+[SKIPPED TOO TRIVIAL] A user should be able to delete any specific instance [+] The UI should support more than 50 instances so pagination is needed [+] Only the specified requirements are needed.
 There’s no need to build a sign in page, navbar, sidebar, etc. You can assume that only one user can reach the page so authorization and authentication are not required.
   [+] Because there’s no need for a navbar, the two pages for creating an instance and viewing active instances should be accessible through URL
 [+] Tech stack should be NextJS, React, and Tailwinds

 # TODO

-[ ] bind paginate instances screen.
+[+] bind paginate instances screen.
 [+] tons to refactor
 [+] missing api implementations
 [ ] smell: cross repo module import for schema.js
 [ ] separate repos.
 [+] regenerate package
+[ ] form error handling